martshal/webflyx/quotes/dune.md

-- 'May thy knife chip and shatter'
+- "Msy thy knife chip and shatter."
-- 'A Great Man Doesn't Seek To Lead.
-He's Called To It.'
-- 'An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
-What Will You Do?'
-- 'When Is A Gift Not A Gift?'
+- "A great man doesn't seek to lead.
+He's called to it."
+- "An Animal Caught in a trap will gnaw off its own leg to escape.
+What will you do?"
+- "When is a gift not a gift?"
-- 'The spice must flow.'
+- "The spice must flow."
+- "Fear is the mind killer."